L9Manuel9/cybersecurity-skills/ctf-writeups/README.md

 ## Publisher [Difficulty: Easy]
 Medium: https://medium.com/@contact_18999/walkthrough-ctf-publisher-4283bd0acfe2

-The "Publisher" CTF machine is a simulated environment hosting some services.
+The "Publisher" CTF challenge is a simulated environment hosting some services.
 Through a series of enumeration techniques, including directory fuzzing and version identification, a vulnerability is discovered, allowing for Remote Code Execution (RCE).
 Attempts to escalate privileges using a custom binary are hindered by restricted access to critical system files and directories, necessitating a deeper exploration into the system's security profile to ultimately exploit a loophole that enables the execution of an unconfined bash shell and achieve privilege escalation.

 - I've Choosen this CTF to made a writeup, Because even if it Easy, It Shows the methodology for most Easy boot-to-root machines.